volodinroman/volodinroman.github.io/_posts/2018-12-26-Poly-Maker.md

 </figure>

 <p>
-Bezier curve was the easiest part as math that goes behind it is not really hard to understand and implement into code.
-As bezier curve is procedural, it is based on some entry data - some start points that are used to calculate all in-betweens.
+A Bezier curve is a parametric curve that is used in computer graphics to draw procedural shapes.
+It is based on some entry data - some start points that are used to calculate all in-betweens.
 So I started with 4 points manually placed on the canvas.
 There are different ways to create a Bezier curve, I created a cubic one where minimum 4 points define the curve and the curve just passes through the first and the last points.
 The whole Bezier curve description can be found <a target="_blank" class="text-info" href="https://en.wikipedia.org/wiki/B%C3%A9zier_curve">here</a>, but if you want to save your time, here are the equations that help you calculate a Bezier curve points cordinates.
 </p>

 <figure class="figure text-center py-4" style="display: block;">
   <img src="{{ '/assets/img/blog/polyMaker/01.svg' | absolute_url }}" class="pb-1" alt="Responsive image">